YuzukiTsuru/libefex/python/BUILDING.md

-# Building libfex Python Bindings
+# Building libefex Python Bindings

-This document provides detailed instructions for building the Python bindings for libfex.
+This document provides detailed instructions for building the Python bindings for libefex.

 ## Prerequisites